-Some readers found the September cover, and the related images within James Fallows’s story previewing the presidential debates (“Slugfest”), to be distasteful.
+Some readers found the September cover, and the related images within James Fallows’s story previewing the presidential debates (“Slugfest”

 What happened to The Atlantic, an American voice of reason?
 In a very insightful analysis by James Fallows of past debates of Mitt Romney and President Obama, the pages were polluted by moronic simulated images of the presidential candidates physically beating each other.
 This presentation not only accepts the Tea Party’s approach of “no compromise” and “fight to the death”; it adds nothing to the political debate, and wastes paper and ink.

 The photographs accompanying James Fallows’s article are demeaning to the office of president of the United States.
 They are demeaning to the two men who are running for that office.
 They insult the intelligence of voters who dare to hope that The Atlantic can rise above the inane and sophomoric.
 And they are an irritating distraction to those who seek to read the article.